cao-awa/Sepals/README.md

-When Sepals work with mod [Async](https://modrinth.com/mod/async) testing on different platforms has different results, please use configurations to disable Sepals features or Async features to test which is more worthwhile if you want to use both together.
+When Sepals work with mod [Async](https://modrinth.com/mod/async) testing on different platforms has different results, please use configurations to disable Sepals features or Async features to test, find which is more worthwhile if you want to use both together.

 Sepals feature related: ```enableSepalsEntitiesCramming```.